ovh/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 The filter part is composed by two plugins, the **elasticsearch** plugin and the **mutate** plugin.
 The elasticsearch plugin has the following configuration:

-- **hosts**: This is the address of the Opensearch API of your LDP cluster.
+- **hosts**: This is the address of the OpenSearch API of your LDP cluster.
 Note that we use https here.
 - **index**: This is the name of the index containing your static data.
 - **username**: This is the username to authenticate yourself against the API.
 Again, we recommend that you use [tokens](../tokens-logs-data-platform){.ref} for that.
 - **password**: The password of the user.